 David Roth, MD

-Dr. David Roth is a Psychiatrist with a focus in patients with a wide range of behavioral, neurological, medical, and mental health disorders and issues.
+Dr. David Roth is a telehealth psychiatrist in California with a focus in patients with a wide range of behavioral, neurological, medical, and mental health disorders and issues.

-Dr. David Roth is a Psychiatrist with a focus in patients with a wide range of behavioral, neurological, medical, and mental health disorders and issues.
+Dr. David Roth is a California telehealth psychiatrist with a focus in patients with a wide range of behavioral, neurological, medical, and mental health disorders and issues.
 He loves working with youth, and the young at heart.
 He has many areas of professional interest including obsessive-compulsive disorder, depression, anxiety, insomnia, bipolar disorder, tics, irritability, impulsivity, ADHD, ADD, and other developmental disabilities.

 Personal Interests